Relintai/pandemonium_engine/README.md

 The Inverse Kinematics system has some bugs, those should be fixed.

-Also it will probably need som api and usage improvements.
+Also it will probably need some api and usage improvements.

 ### Build System